Design of Cycles by Impulsive Feedback: Application to Discrete Dosing: Closed-loop dynamics and 1-cycles

 \section{Closed-loop dynamics and 1-cycles}

-Under the assumptions introduced in the previous section and with the plant nonlinearity $\varphi$ incorporated in the modulation functions $\Phi$ and $F$, closed-loop system \eqref{eq:2} is identical to the Impulsive Goodwin's Oscillator (IGO) \cite{MCS06,Aut09}, a hybrid mathematical model originally devised to describe pulsatile endocrine regulation.
-Denoting $X_n=x(t_n^-)$, the state vector sequence of the IGO obeys the impulse-to-impulse map \cite{Aut09}
+Under the assumptions introduced in the previous section and with the plant nonlinearity $\varphi$ incorporated in the modulation functions $\Phi$ and $F$, closed-loop system~\eqref{eq:2} is identical to the Impulsive Goodwin's Oscillator (IGO)~\cite{MCS06,Aut09}, a hybrid mathematical model originally devised to describe pulsatile endocrine regulation.
+Denoting $X_n=x(t_n^-)$, the state vector sequence of the IGO obeys the impulse-to-impulse (or \emph{return}) map~\cite{Aut09,ZCM12b} as follows: